rjw57/streamkinect2/docs/protocol.rst

 The payload MUST include a field named ``name`` whose value is a string representing a human-readable name for the server.

-The payload MUST include a field named ``endpoints``.
-This field's value MUST be a JSON object whose fields correspond to endpoint names and whose values correspond to ZeroMQ-style endpoint addresses.
+The payload MUST include a field named ``endpoints`` whose value is a JSON object whose fields correspond to endpoint names and whose values correspond to ZeroMQ-style endpoint addresses.
 The client MUST ignore any endpoints whose name it does not recognise.
 The server MAY advertise any endpoints it wishes but it MUST include at least a ``control`` endpoint with a ZeroMQ address corresponding to the control endpoint.
 The advertised endpoints MAY be non-unique and MAY have different IP addresses.

+The payload MUST include a field named ``devices`` whose value is a JSON array of device records.
+A device record is a JSON object.
+A device record MUST include a field named ``id`` whose value is a string giving a unique name for a Kinect connected to the server.
+A device record MUST include a field named ``endpoints`` whose value takes the same format (but not necessarily the same value) as the ``endpoints`` object in the payload.
+This ``endpoints`` object gives endpoints which are specific to a particular device.

 A typical payload will look like the following::